 Logos means word.
 This is where you support your position by using evidence to build an effective argument.
 Effective support doesn’t necessarily mean rational support.
 Logos shouldn’t be confused with logic because rhetoric is an art and not a science.
 Science demands a hypothesis stands until it’s disproved.
 Rhetoric operates by suggesting probabilities and making generalizations.

 Logos appears to be rational.
-You may support your argument through citing studies or using data in an attempt to influence.
+You may support your argument by citing studies or using data in an attempt to influence.
 It looks like logic.
 But it isn’t.
 Think about truthiness.
 Logos is persuasion by plausibility; what might be, or what could possibly happen, or even hearsay.

 For example, in the early days of motoring, an executive reasoned that cars would never become widespread because there were not enough chauffeurs.
 Support for his position was simple, plausible, and wrong.

 A wise communicator understands the audience’s assumptions (what the audience believes to be true).
-Lack of chauffeurs will doom the auto industry.
+The lack of chauffeurs will doom the auto industry.
 Better the devil you know than the one you don’t.
 Hope springs eternal.
 Past performance is no guarantee of future returns.
 These seem reasonable assumptions, but are they?

 Social norms depend upon the spirit of the community.
 Belching at the dinner table is rude in one culture, and obligatory in another.
 A man asking after the health of another man’s wife in one culture is polite.
-In another, it will cause offence.
+In another, it will cause offense.

 Rhetoric can be subtle.
 Aristotle wrote that an audience should be led to believe it has drawn its own conclusions.
 Generations of shrewd prosecuting attorneys and successful salespeople have understood this idea.
 Logos supplies the “why.”